 Cultural tours in Uganda can be done during any season of the year.
 There are quite a number of festivities that run throughout the year, and you find such a great time to catch up with the celebrations

 The central region is dominated by the Baganda, a tribe belonging to the Bantu group, forming the Buganda Kingdom with over 17% of the total population of the country.
 The Buganda monarchy presents one of the best documentations of Kingship in Uganda, with its highest leader locally known as the Kabaka.
-The current King of Buganda, His Majesty Ronald Muwenda Mutebi II was crowned the 36th Kabaka of Buganda in July 1993 after his father Sir Edward Muteesa II who was also the first president of Uganda.
+The current King of Buganda, His Majesty Ronald Muwenda Mutebi II has crowned the 36th Kabaka of Buganda in July 1993 after his father Sir Edward Muteesa II who was also the first president of Uganda.

 The kingdom also constitutes a Parliament (Lukiiko), comprising mainly of elderly heads of its 52 clans.
-Other people, who occupy important positions in the kingdom, include the Queen (Nabagereka), the Prime Minister (Katikiiro), the royal sister (Nalinya) and the Queen Mother (Namasole).
+Other people, who occupy important positions in the kingdom, include the Queen (Nabagereka), the Prime Minister (Katikiiro), the royal sister (Nalinya), and the Queen Mother (Namasole).

 Nearly every tribe or region has a distinguished food delicacy.
 The most popular local dish in the central is matooke (bananas of the plantain type) which is best served with peanut sauce, fresh fish, fresh meat, plain groundnuts, and chicken.
-The best way Baganda cook it, is by peeling banana fingers and after put into a bundle of banana leaves tied with banana fibers, which is then cooked and left to steam.
+The best way Baganda cooks it, is by peeling banana fingers and after put them into a bundle of banana leaves tied with banana fibers, which are then cooked and left to steam.
 When ready and tender, the matooke is squeezed into a soft and golden tasty yellow mash.
-Another delicacy in the sauce locally known as ‘Luwombo’, comes when cooked in a similar way; by tying up fresh pieces of beef, fish, chicken or even ground nuts in a fresh banana leaf.
+Another delicacy in the sauce locally known as ‘Luwombo’, comes when cooked in a similar way; by tying up fresh pieces of beef, fish, chicken, or even ground nuts in a fresh banana leaf.
 This style of cooking preserves all the flavor, that’s why in the central region, the food production process revolves around banana plants

 From spiritual to cultural and historical sites, the central region presents a rich experience for visitors traversing the Pearl of Africa.
 The heritage of this region can be felt at the different cultural and historical sites, some of which were recognized as world heritage sites by UNESCO.
 Among these sites include; Kasubi Royal Tombs, Kabaka’s palace in Lubiri Mengo, Bulange Mengo (Buganda Parliament), Wamala Tombs, Naggalabi Coronation site, Kabaka’s Lake in Ndeeba, Katereke prison ditch, Walumbe Tanda Archeology center, Ndere Cultural Centre, the National Museum, the Uganda National Cultural Center (former National Theatre).